sgodfrey66/Polls_and_press/part_03/readme.md

 ## Overview

-(Progress report due) September 5, 2017
+(Progress report due) November 29, 2017

 The finish line is in sight!
 You should have your data in hand and some models made.
 This portion of the Capstone contains two parts to help really hone your model and develop mastery over your final project.